Romanian Greek Catholic Church: Persecution under communism

+Marble plate at the Holy Trinity Orthodox Cathedral of Alba Iulia commemorating the dissolution of the Greek Catholic Church in 1948, with the following text: "Here, after 250 years, brothers separated by force and deceitful promises found themselves in the same ancient church."

 After assuming political power in 1948, the Communist regime, rooted in Marxist–Leninist atheism, deposed all 12 bishops of the Greek-Catholic Church on Stalin's orders.
 Moreover, on October 21, 1948, the 250th anniversary of the Romanian Greek Catholic Union with the Catholic Church, the regime arranged for the "voluntary" and "spontaneous" transfer of all members of the Greek-Catholic Church (decree 358/1948), that numbered more than 1,500,000 at the time, to the Romanian Orthodox Church; furthermore, the property rights over many of the Greek-Catholic Church's possessions, including its four cathedrals, were transferred to the Romanian Orthodox Church, while the remainder of those properties were confiscated by the Romanian State.

 The Greek-Catholic bishops, along with many of their priests, were accused by the newly installed Communist authorities of "antidemocratic activity".
 After refusing to give up their ties with the "reactionary" Holy See, they were imprisoned.
 At about the same time, the Orthodox Church was being "purged" of priests hostile to the Communist regime.
 Following this purge, the Orthodox hierarchy enjoyed good and unforced relations with the communist authorities for the remainder of the Communist Rule of Romania.